ubports/docs.ubports.com/sdk/apps/qml/QtQuick/QML Dynamic View Ordering Tutorial 2 - Dragging View Items.rst

    :name: walkthrough

-The major change here is the root item of the delegate is now a `MouseArea </sdk/apps/qml/QtQuick/MouseArea/>`__ which provides handlers for mouse events and will allow us to drag the delegate's content item.
+The major change here is the root item of the delegate is now a :ref:`MouseArea <sdk_qtquick_mousearea>` which provides handlers for mouse events and will allow us to drag the delegate's content item.
 It also acts as a container for the content item which is important as a delegate's root item is positioned by the view and cannot be moved by other means.